Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Arc 2 - The City of Change.md

 - He also allows the party to simply take a day off and explore the city, but he expects them to return to him after this day.
 Maybe useful for preparation.
 Semyon will also provide a basic map of Zal'Aata with some interesting sights marked on them.
 	- [[Zal'Aata - POIs]]
 - After completing at least one of these missions for a reward, something will happen that serves as a canon event.

+### The rubae scene
+- tingies to avoid werird font

 	- When they head to the lettered lamenting again and walk through the alley, they are kind of intercepted or something.
 		- "you head towards Lettered Lamenting, and go through this alleyway............."
 		- "please roll an arcana check"
-	- Maybe "Rubae" will appear again, and like tell them tsomething that might goad the party into going to the City of Change and subsequently being tricked by Marilyne.
+	- Maybe "Rubae/Lady of River's Red" will appear again, and like tell them tsomething that might goad the party into going to the City of Change and subsequently being tricked by Marilyne.
 		- In reality, this is Marilyne who appears to them while she's away.
 		- [[Fredrick]]  will be standing normally and mumbling something in a certaing singsongy melody.
 			- This melody will represent the concepts in general, and when I make OST for my campaign, this melody will represent all of the concepts.